Ingram, Ball lead Pelicans past Bucks, 131-126

 HONORING HOLIDAY

-The approximately 1,400 fans in attendance bellowed a familiar and elongated “Jruuuuue,” when Holiday was introduced as a Milwaukee starter before tip-off.
-It was the same way fans in New Orleans honored Holiday for when he was a Pelicans starter for the previous seven seasons.
+The approximately 1,400 fans in attendance bellowed a familiar, elongated “Jruuuuue,” when Holiday was introduced as a Milwaukee starter.
+It was the same way fans in New Orleans greeted Holiday during the previous seven seasons.

 During an early timeout, a tribute was shown on the video board honoring Holiday’s play and community service while he was in New Orleans.
-He and his wife, former international soccer star Lauren Holiday, notably donated more than $5 million — the value of his game checks while playing in the Orlando “bubble” last summer — to support Black-owned businesses seeking help during the pandemic.
-The video drew enthusiastic applause, including from some players.
+He and his wife, former international soccer star Lauren Holiday, notably donated more than $5 million to support Black-owned businesses seeking help during the pandemic.
+The video drew enthusiastic applause.

 UP NEXT